moranenzo/moranenzo/README.md

 <h1 align="left">My Projects</h1>

-<p>Here are some of the projects I have worked on.
+<p>Here are some of the things I have worked on.
 Feel free to explore each one!</p>

 </br>